jonathanbarrow/Code-Fellows-Project-1/README.md

 # Code-Fellows-Project-1
 Group 2 project
-Members: Jonathan Barrow, Kimberly Dills, Will Perera, Bubacarr Darboe
+Members: Jonathan Barrow, Kimberly Dills, Bubacarr Darboe

-Our GNS3 proof of concept idea will be a working ‘dummy’ network of Keepe’s proposed network expansion.
-This proof of concept will serve as a costing and logistical benchmark in order to make future on-prem or cloud purchasing decisions.

-The problem we have identified is that Keepe needs to upgrade their current network but are not sure on which model to use, on-prem or cloud based.

-Our MVP will be a tailored network diagram that can display the hardware costs, infrastructure needs, and logistics of the proposed network using real virtualizations of network infrastructure.
+Our group, will be providing a pitch to a local Seattle area startup, Keepe, of our Managed Service Provider (RAM consulting) benefits and terms of use.